Ge0metr1/Numerical_Algebra_Course_Report/README.md

   Example script using SOR with a fixed relaxation factor to show the numerical solution and convergence behavior.

 - `1dSORomega.py`
-  Example script to scan different SOR relaxation factors Ω and study how Ω affects convergence.
+  Example script to scan different SOR relaxation factors ω and study how ω affects convergence.

 - `1dSORstepsize.py`
   Example script to study how the grid size (step size) influences SOR convergence and accuracy.